Chapter 1B - System Organization and Administration / Equal Education and Employment Opportunity

-Subpart C. Relationship to parallel proceedings.
-In general, Minnesota State Colleges and Universities investigation and disciplinary procedures for allegations of sexual violence will proceed independent of any action taken in criminal or civil courts.
-A college or university need not, and in most cases should not, delay its proceedings while a parallel legal action is on-going.
+In general, college, university, and system office investigation and disciplinary procedures for allegations of sexual violence will proceed independent of any action taken in criminal or civil courts.
+A college or university need not, and in most cases should not, delay its proceedings while a parallel legal action is ongoing.
 If a college or university is aware of a criminal proceeding involving the alleged incident, they may contact the prosecuting authority to coordinate when feasible.
-Criminal or civil court proceedings are not a substitute for Minnesota State Colleges and Universities procedures.
+Criminal or civil court proceedings are not a substitute for college, university, and system office procedures.

 Part 7.
-Sexual violence prevention and education.
+Sexual Violence Prevention and Education

-Colleges, universities, and the system office must:
+Colleges, universities, and the system office shall:

 - Include in their sexual violence policy a description of educational programs that they offer to students and employees to promote the awareness of sexual violence offenses, including sexual violence prevention measures and procedures for responding to incidents.

-Colleges and universities and affiliated student organizations are encouraged to develop educational programs, brochures, posters and other means of information to decrease the incidence of sexual violence and advise individuals of the legal and other options available if they are the complainants of an incident or they learn of such an incident.
+Colleges and universities and affiliated student organizations are encouraged to develop educational programs, brochures, posters, and other means of information to decrease the incidence of sexual violence and advise individuals of the legal and other options available if they are the complainants of an incident or if they learn of such an incident.

 Investigators/decisionmakers, campus security officers, and anyone else involved in the adjudication process must receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.

-Data that is collected, created, received, maintained or disseminated about incidents of sexual violence will be handled in accordance with the privacy requirements of the Minnesota Statutes § 13 (Minnesota Government Data Practices Act), and other applicable laws.
+Data that is collected, created, received, maintained, or disseminated about incidents of sexual violence will be handled in accordance with the privacy requirements of Minn.
+Stat. § 13 Government Data Practices and other applicable laws.

 - Policy 1B.3 Sexual Violence Policy

-Date of Implementation: 05/17/04,
+Date of Implementation: 05/17/04

-Date & Subject of Revisions:
+Date & Subject of Amendments:

 2/13/14 - The procedure was amended to better comport with recent legislative changes regarding sexual violence.